-Goal/Policy/Action Progress in Implementation the mixed-use project by floor area ratio, rather than by calculating dwelling units per acre.
-Modify parking standards for residential dwelling units developed on the upper floors of commercial buildings to permit shared parking and off-site parking in municipal parking lots.
-Fast track processing.
-By expediting the development review process, carrying costs for lands being developed with affordable housing can be minimized.
-Growth Management Program Incentive.
+Goal/Policy/Action Progress in Implementation ✓ Higher than minimum required density bonuses.
+Provide the density bonuses available through the City's Senior Housing Overlay District throughout the Rivertown Focus Area. ✓ Mixed-Use Housing.
+Modify development standards for the Rivertown Focus Area to permit residential development within mixed-use projects at higher densities than might otherwise be achieved within "conventional" multifamily developments.
+This would be accomplished by regulating development intensity for the mixed-use project by floor area ratio, rather than by calculating dwelling units per acre.
+Modify parking standards for residential dwelling units developed on the upper floors of commercial buildings to permit shared parking and off-site parking in municipal parking lots. ✓ Fast track processing.
+By expediting the development review process, carrying costs for lands being developed with affordable housing can be minimized. ✓ Growth Management Program Incentive.
 Maintain an incentive in the City's residential growth management program (either exemption of preferential scoring) for the development of housing within the Rivertown Focus Area.
-Goal 3: Facilitate the development of special purpose housing to meet the r purpose housing to meet the needs of the elderly, disabled, large families, and the homeless.
-Policy 3.1: Assure the provision of housing opportunities for those residents of the City who have special housing needs, including farm workers, the elderly, disabled, large families, and the homeless. of the City who have special housing needs, including farm workers, the bups: Provide housing the elderly, disabled, giving priority and apponent for special useholds.
-The City will also is.
-The City will also is.
-The City will also is.
-The City will also is a low-income is a low-income is the development all include land write sity bonuses (higher of units to special of predevelopment all sources (i.e., The City provided \$300,000 in ADA funds to Satellite Housing for predevelopment and site acquisition costs associated with an 85 unit senior affordable housing development.
+Goal 3: Facilitate the development of special purpose housing to meet the needs of the elderly, disabled, large families, and the homeless.
+Policy 3.1: Assure the provision of housing opportunities for those resident elderly, disabled, large families, and the homeless.
+3.1.1 Housing Opportunities for Special Needs Groups: Provide housing opportunities to meet the special housing needs of the elderly, disabled, large families, farm workers, and the homeless by giving priority and funding to development projects that include a component for special needs groups in addition to other lower income households.
+The City will implement priorities based on community needs and to ensure adequate housing for all residents within special needs groups.
+The City will also prioritize redevelopment funds in the same manner.
+For example, developments for special needs groups that include a low-income component will be prioritized.
+The City will fast-track the development processing of these projects.
+Financial assistance shall include land write The City provided \$300,000 in ADA funds to Satellite Housing for predevelopment and site acquisition costs associated with an 85 unit senior affordable housing development.
 The City also provided \$1,983,755 in federal Neighborhood Stabilization Program funding for site acquisition.
-The City approved a density bonus of 28% and a parking exception for a reduction of the required parking spaces because the project consisted of senior affordable housing. ing Overlay District entives, this district andards, reflecting the In 1994, the City adopted a Senior Housing Overlay (SH) District, which allows higher densities and more flexible design standards, reflecting the needs of the elderly population and providing more affordable units to
+The City approved a density bonus of 28% and a parking exception for a reduction of the required parking spaces because the project consisted of senior affordable housing.